simplytest/squish_snapshot_viewer/README.md

 ## Latest Updates

+- **Interactive Breadcrumb**: Navigate the element hierarchy with an intelligent breadcrumb showing the path to selected elements.
+Features smart text truncation and responsive design.
 - **Resizable Splitter**: Adjust the width of the Object Tree panel by dragging the splitter.
 - **Enhanced Context Menus**: Right-click on the element overlay in the screenshot to access node actions.
 Property context menu now includes node actions.
 Added "Copy Path" option.
 - **Tree Navigation**: Added button to expand/collapse all nodes.